 3. COMPLEMENT DEFICIENCIES

 The complement system consists of a group of proteins that attach to antibody coated foreign invaders like bacteria and viruses.
 People with complement deficiencies lack may develop antibodies that react against the body's own cells and tissues.
 The most common of these deficiencies is C2 Deficiency.
 This defect can cause an autoimmune disease such as Systemic Lupus Erythematosus (SLE) or can result in severe infections such as meningitis.
 The illnesses usually appear in childhood or in early adulthood.
+Hereditary angioedema (HAE) is another example of a complement disorder, due to C1 inhibitor deficiency,

 4. PHAGOCYTIC CELL DEFICIENCIES